willwang-x/workflow/cornerstone/email-in-practice.md

 * **Collect**: forward it to xx@gmail.com with the new title: `email template` + the original title
 * **Read carefully**: put it to workflowy and highlight good parts

+#### Q: What is best practice before sending an email?

+A: Do a CRABS check:

+* Chunking.
+Chunking means that paragraphs must be shorter than in paper copy.
+One or two short sentences max.
+This helps scannability.
+* Relevance.
+With limited space, we have no room for fillers.
+Stick with what matters – the details of the offer and how to receive it.
+* Accuracy.
+Don’t get carried away with your copy; don’t set expectations so high that you overpromise and can’t deliver something you offer.
+* Brevity.
+Brevity goes with chunking and scannability.
+Write your copy, reduce the word count and then reduce it again.
+Give yourself targets and beat them without sacrificing good English and understanding.
+* Scannability.
+This is reading without reading every word, just picking up the sense of each paragraph from the keywords.
+The eye will pick out words at the start of paragraphs and those emphasized in bold.